-Carlsberg could raise stake in Hanoi Beer to 30%
+— Carlsberg could raise its stake to Hanoi Beer Alcohol & Beverage Joint Stock Corp. to 30%

 (Adds context in the second paragraph and comments from a Habeco official in the third and fourth paragraphs.)